jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Old
 ---

-< you can integrate data logic by being able to choose to display the data logic diagram right inside a symbol, or display the object structure it resolves in. >
+< You can integrate data logic by being able to choose to display the data logic diagram right inside a symbol, or display the object structure it resolves in. >

-< you can integrate text code in the very same way >
+< You can integrate text code in the very same way. >

 Introduction
 ------------